diasurgical/devilutionX/docs/installing.md

 <details><summary>Android</summary>

-Fierst install the App via one of these 3 methodes:
+First install the App via one of these 3 methods:
   - [Google Play](https://play.google.com/store/apps/details?id=org.diasurgical.devilutionx)
   - Copy the APK file to the device and tap on it in the device's file explorer and follow the instruction
   - Install via `adb install` (if USB debugging is enabled on the device)